Periodontal Disease in Children

 - Repeated clenching or grinding of the teeth that your child can’t control (bruxism)

-- Certain medicines that can cause an overgrowth of the gums
+- Certain medicines that can cause dry mouth

 What are the symptoms of periodontal disease in a child?

 Periodontal disease can range from mild to severe.
 Most children with gum disease have the mildest form, called gingivitis.
 It causes the gums to become red, swollen, and sore.
 More advanced cases of gum disease are not common in children.

 Generally, gum disease isn’t painful.
 So your child may not know if they have it.
 Below are the most common symptoms of gum disease:

 - Red, swollen, sore gums